Georgia Tax Deed Sales: What Does a Redeemable Deed Mean?

 With tax deeds you’re buying the actual property.
 However, if it’s redeemable, you have to give the property owner time to come in and redeem the property.

-If they do redeem, then you’re going to get a minimum of 20%.
-I would say that was a pretty darn good investment if you could make 20%.
+If they don’t redeem the property, you get it via fee simple title.
+Conversely, if they do redeem the property, then you’re going to get a minimum of a 20% return.
+I would say that’s a pretty darn good investment either way.

 What States Sell Redeemable Deeds?